Jumoo/uSyncTriggers/README.md

+#uSyncTriggerCLI

-Command line trigger for remote uSync import/exports
+Command line tool trigger for remote uSync import/exports

 This is the command line tool to be used in tandem with the uSync.Triggers project.